peteroupc/peteroupc.github.io/randomfunc.md

 > **Notes:**
 >
 > 1. **Weighted choice algorithms as binary tree walkers.** Just like `RNDINT` algorithms (see the [**`RNDINT` section**](#RNDINT_Random_Integers_in_0_N)), weighted choice algorithms can all be described as random walks on a binary DDG tree.
 In this case, though, the probabilities are not necessarily uniform, and on average, the algorithm needs at least as many "fair coin flips" (random integers that equal 1 or 0 with equal probability) as the sum of _binary entropies_ of all the probabilities involved.
 For example, say we give the four integers 1, 2, 3, 4 the following weights: 3, 15, 1, 2.
 The binary entropies of these weights add up to 0.4010... + 0.3467... + 0.2091... + 0.3230... = 1.2800... (because the sum of the weights is 21 and the binary entropy of 3/21 is `0 - (3/21) * log2(3/21) = 0.4010...`, where `log2(x) = ln(x)/ln(2)`, and so on for the other weights).
 Thus, any weighted sampler will require at least 1.2800... bits on average to generate a number with probability proportional to these weights.[^11]  The note "Reducing 'bit waste'" from the `RNDINT` section also applies here.
-> 2. For best results, weights passed to the algorithms in the table above should first be **converted to integers** (for example, using `NormalizeRatios` in the pseudocode above), **or rational numbers** when indicated.
+> 2. For best results, weights passed to the algorithms in the preceding table should first be **converted to integers** (for example, using `NormalizeRatios` in the pseudocode above), **or rational numbers** when indicated.
 (Obviously, if the weights were originally irrational numbers, this conversion will be lossy and the algorithm won't be exact, unless noted otherwise in the table.)
 Also, using floating-point numbers in the algorithms can introduce unnecessary rounding errors, so such numbers should be avoided.
 > 3. The [**Python sample code**](https://peteroupc.github.io/randomgen.zip) contains a variant of the `WeightedChoice` pseudocode for generating multiple random points in one call.
 >
 > **Examples:**